Welcome to Roger's Site.

 My present thinking on the origin of the physical world is embodied in a scientific paper titled "The Non-local Vacuum:A Framework for New Physics Beyond the Standard Models."

 The hypothesis set forth in this paper is a game-changer.
 It is at odds with the standard paradigm about the big bang (the ΛCDM model of cosmology) that the theoretical physics

 community, especially the string theorists, are so invested in.

-The hypothesis of the Horizon Model is that the
+The basis of this framework (I call the Horizon Model) is that the

 big bang is not a naked singularity but represents the opening of a white hole and that time and local reality emerges not from the singularity